Comet Fading Begins Beyond Saturn: Introduction

 \section{Introduction}

-Because of the gravitational barriers of Jupiter and Saturn, LPCs must attain semimajor axes (a) in excess of $\sim$20,000 AU before perturbations from the Galactic tide and passing stars can torque their perihelia (q, or distance of closest approach to the Sun) from the outer solar system to near the Earth \cite{kaibquinn09, hills81}.
+Because of the gravitational barriers of Jupiter and Saturn, LPCs must attain semimajor axes ($a$) in excess of $\sim$20,000 au before perturbations from the Galactic tide and passing stars can torque their perihelia ($q$, or distance of closest approach to the Sun) from the outer solar system to near the Earth \cite{kaibquinn09,hills81}.
 During their first perihelion passage through the inner solar system, energy kicks from the gas giants will either eject these ``new'' LPCs on hyperbolic orbits or shrink their semimajor axes to much smaller values, allowing them to make one or more return passages near the Sun and Earth.
 Owing to their shorter orbital periods and potential for multiple near-Sun passages, we might then expect ``returning'' LPCs to be much more commonly observed than new LPCs making their first passage through the inner solar system \cite{wietre99}.
-However, this is not the case \cite{oort50}; LPCs on new orbits (for which the formal classification criterion is $a > 10^4$ AU) comprise nearly half of all discovered LPCs \cite{mars08}.
-This is because higher near-surface volatile content of new LPCs enhances cometary activity, maximizing their discovery probability \cite{oortschmidt51}.
+However, this is not the case \cite{oort50}; LPCs on new orbits (for which the formal classification criterion is $a>10^4$ au) comprise 45\% of all discovered LPCs with well-determined orbits \cite{mars08}.
+The reason this number is disproportionately large relative to dynamical expectations is because higher near-surface volatile content of new LPCs enhances cometary activity, maximizing their discovery probability \cite{oortschmidt51}.
 In contrast, thermal processing during prior perihelion passages diminishes the brightness of returning LPCs as they devolatilize and fragment, or ``fade,'' during each orbital revolution \cite{weiss79,nes07,vok19}.

-Comets with perihelia in the inner few AU of the solar system dominate the historical catalog of known LPCs, as their near-Sun activity and proximity to Earth enhances discovery probability \cite{mars08}.
+Comets with perihelia in the inner few au of the solar system dominate the historical catalog of known LPCs, as their near-Sun activity and proximity to Earth enhances discovery probability \cite{mars08}.
 A large fraction of these comets cannot be physically or dynamically pristine, as they are subjected to near-Sun fading and dynamical processing via pre-discovery encounters with Jupiter and Saturn \cite{kaibquinn09}.
 Thus, a sample of LPCs with perihelia well beyond Jupiter has long been desired, as their orbits are less altered by planetary perturbations and their surfaces less subjected to thermal processing.